-Opting for a lower-cost motherboard can also allow you to spend a little more on your graphics card, which can have a big impact on your final performance figures.
+We explain in each review what the motherboard offers in terms of overclocking.
+Not all motherboards support this, and opting for a lower-cost motherboard without such features can also allow you to spend a little more on your graphics card, which can have a big impact on your final performance figures.

 It’s usually the graphics card that will determine the overall quality of your gaming experience.
 Once your processor is fast enough, it’s down to the graphics card to deliver the game to your screen.
 This is why we suggest gamers go for a Core i5 processor rather than the more expensive Core i7 as the difference in price will almost certainly serve you better spent on the graphics card rather than on the CPU.

 To ensure smooth gameplay, you generally want to achieve a minimum of 60 frames per second (fps) in your game.
 This is the limiting speed of most PC displays, so you won’t really need to go faster than this unless you have a high-speed gaming monitor that allows for faster refresh rates.

 Any extra performance will then allow you to increase the quality settings in your game, making characters sharper, textures more realistic and graphical effects more immersive.
 As we've said at the top, it's a good idea to go for a card from Nvidia or AMD's latest ranges.
 AMD's fastest card - the RX 480 - isn't as quick as Nvidia's so read our graphics card reviews to find out how each card performs.

 It's also worth bearing in mind that it can be down to which graphics card vendor has done a better job optimising any particular game for performance on its own cards.
 If you have an idea of which games you want to play, it can be worth investigating how well any given card performs with those particular games before you make your decision.